TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 9/1 Samuel 9.10.md

 ---

-Then said Saul to his servant, Well said; come, let us go.
-So they went unto the city where the man of God was.
+Then Saul said to his servant, "Well said.
+Come, let us go."
+So they went to the city where the man of God was.